benmelz/ioprio/README.md

 ## Usage

-The ioprio syscalls are only supported by linux systems and as such the following API methods will only be implemented when running on them.
+The ioprio syscalls are only supported by linux systems.
+As such their wrappers (`ioprio_get`/`ioprio_set`) will only be implemented when built and run on a linux system.

-All behavior is delegated directly to the syscalls themselves.
-Refer to the man pages for usage instructions.
+All features either directly call or are a recreation of native ioprio system features.
+Refer to the linux man pages for usage instructions.

-Constants, macros and wrappers are defined on the `Process` module:
+In ruby, the following constants and methods are defined on the `Process` module, corresponding to their native macros and syscalls:

 ```ruby
   Process::IOPRIO_CLASS_NONE